tweag/monad-bayes/docs/source/probprog.md

 `numSteps` is the number of steps that the `SMC` algorithm takes, i.e. how many times it resamples.
 This should generally be the number of factor statements in the program. `numParticles` is the size of the population.
 Larger is better but slower.

+`resampler` is the mechanism used to resampling the population of particles after each `factor` statement.

 ## Resample Move Sequential Monte Carlo